ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 ------------------------
 Now we want to tell our application to include the AngularJS files, and we want to make sure it gets loaded before other files that depends on it.

-> **Note:** Note: Angular and Turbolinks can conflict with one another, so you can disable them if any issue arises.
+> **Note:** Note: Angular and Turbolinks can conflict with one another, so you can disable Turbolinks if any issue arises.

 ```sh
 <!-- app/assets/javascripts/application.js -->